-Mr. Singh was the Executive Vice-President and Chief Financial Officer of Nestlé S.A. until his retirement in 2012.
-He was previously Senior Vice-President, Acquisitions and Business Development of Nestlé S.A. from 2000 to 2007 and Executive Vice-President and Chief Financial Officer of Nestlé Canada Inc. from 1995 to 2000.
+Mr. Singh is the President and Secretary of JS Bravo Advisory Sàrl, a financial and strategic advisory services company.
+He was previously Executive Vice-President and Chief Financial Officer of Nestlé S.A. until his retirement in 2012.
+Prior to that he was Senior Vice-President, Acquisitions and Business Development of Nestlé S.A. from 2000 to 2007 and Executive Vice-President and Chief Financial Officer of Nestlé Canada Inc. from 1995 to 2000.
 Mr. Singh is a Director of Great-West, London Life, CLFC and Canada Life.
 He holds a Bachelor of Social Science degree from the University of Guyana and Bachelor of Commerce (Hon) and Master of Business Administration degrees from the University of Windsor.
-He is the President and Secretary of JS Bravo Advisory Sarl, a financial and strategic advisory services company.
 Mr. Singh is a Fellow of the Chartered Institute of Management Accountants, United Kingdom.
-He is also a member of the Chartered Professional Accounts of Canada.
+He is also a member of the Chartered Professional Accountants of Canada.
 He is a Director of the RTL Group in Luxembourg and is also a Director of the American Skin Association.
 He is Chairman, CSM Bakery Supplies Limited.
 He previously served as Chairman of the Chief Financial Officers' Task Force of the European Roundtable of Industrialists and a member of the International Integrated Financial Reporting Standard Committee.